DEVA NEWS

 The Iron got more than a glimmer of goal when Fitzsimons’ quick kick sent danger man Calum Roberts through on goal.
 Harrison rushed out and managed to block the striker’s first attempt to get it past him and then recovered to deny Whitehall at the far post.
 Just before the break Peers was set up gloriously by Caton.
 Peers miscued but then saw the linesman’s flag raised in any case.

 The new scoreboard was useful in keeping time at least and even counted down the fifteen minute half-time interval.
 Right on the dot both teams emerged to kick off the second half where the game followed a similar pattern.
 Both teams nullified each other to a large extent but Chester created the better half-chances.
-An overlapping run by Woodthorpe saw his cross whizz across the six yard box but evaded the three City plyers in the area.
+An overlapping run by Woodthorpe saw his cross whiz across the six yard box but evaded the three City players in the area.
 Weeks dug out space to clip a shot towards the top corner but Fitzsimons palmed it away.
 Burke found the room to meet a corner with his head but the keeper grabbed it under the bar.

 It seemed that if either side were going to score it would be from a counter attack.
 When a long ball found Whitehall through on goal Burke recovered superbly to thwart him.
 Calum Roberts went on a slippery run with the ball and won a free kick on the edge of the area in a dangerous spot.
 Thankfully he fired it well over.